All About Bladder Cancer

 Bladder cancers can be invasive (invading into tissues and muscle layers) or noninvasive or non-muscle invasive (have only invaded the first layer of the bladder wall or not invaded at all).
 Carcinoma-in-situ occurs when there is a flat cancerous growth on the lining of the bladder wall.
 While it does not invade the tissues, these are usually “high grade” and have the potential to spread quickly.
 All bladder cancers can become invasive, so treatment is very important.

 What causes bladder cancer and am I at risk?

-Cigarette smoking is the largest risk factor for bladder cancer.
-It is estimated that about half of bladder cancers are caused by cigarette smoking.
-The risk of being diagnosed with bladder cancer is increased two to four times if you are a smoker.
-Other risk factors for developing bladder cancer include, family history, genetic mutations, occupational exposure to chemicals (especially those processed in paint, dye, metal and petroleum products), previous cancer treatment with cyclophosphamide, ifosfamide, or pelvic radiation, exposure to arsenic especially in well water, aristolochic (a Chinese herb), bladder infections caused by schistosoma haematobium, and neurogenic bladder and the overuse of indwelling catheters.
+Cigarette smoking is the biggest risk factor for bladder cancer.
+About half of all bladder cancers are caused by cigarette smoking.
+Other risk factors for developing bladder cancer include: family history, occupational exposure to chemicals (especially those processed in paint, dye, plastics, leather, and rubber products), previous cancer treatment with cyclophosphamide, ifosfamide, or pelvic radiation, the medication pioglitazone, exposure to arsenic (especially in well water), aristolochic (a Chinese herb), bladder infections caused by schistosoma haematobium, not drinking enough fluids, a genetic condition called Lynch Syndrome, a mutation of the retinoblastoma (RB1) gene or the PTEN gene. and neurogenic bladder and the overuse of indwelling catheters.

 How can I prevent bladder cancer?

-Smoking cessation is the best way to prevent bladder cancer.
-Additionally, reducing the exposure to cancer causing agents should decrease the risk of developing bladder cancer.
-Other than these preventative measures, decreasing the risk of invasive bladder cancer relies on early detection of symptoms and possibly screening high-risk individuals.
+Stopping smoking is the best way to prevent bladder cancer.
+You should also reduce your exposure to cancer-causing agents to help prevent bladder cancer.
+Other than these measures, decreasing your risk of invasive bladder cancer relies on early detection of symptoms and possibly screening if you are high-risk.

 What screening tests are used for bladder cancer?